IoTDevLabs/iot-educ/README.md

 *These instructions assume you're running the latest version of the Raspbian operating system on your Raspberry Pi and that you have your Pi connected to the Internet.*

-*For a more detailed getting started guide, see the [Step by Step: Raspberry Pi](https://github.com/IoTDevLabs/iot-educ/wiki/Step-by-Step:--Raspberry-Pi) page.*
+*For a more detailed getting started guide, see the [Step by Step: Raspberry Pi](https://github.com/IoTDevLabs/iot-educ/wiki/Step-by-Step:--Raspberry-Pi) document in the Wiki section.*

 1. Log into the Pi.
 1. Verify you have Internet connectivity: